SinisterRectus/Discordia/README.md

 Due to a lack of WebSocket support and difficulties in developing a stable module, the Just Cause 2 Multiplayer project was put on hold in favor of a general-purpose Lua library for Discord.
 At the time, [discord.lua](https://github.com/VideahGams/discord.lua), was the only other Discord library of which I was aware.
 It required LuaJIT, was very incomplete, and abandoned by its author indefinitely.
 I decided to start my Luvit-powered library from scratch.

-Amongst the already established Discord libraries, discord.js and discord.py were the two that I used as models for Discordia.
-As a node.js library, the former relied heavily on callbacks, while the latter relied on Python's asyncio library, which is not meant for beginner programmers.
-By combining the best of callbacks and coroutines, Discordia was, hopefully, made to be beginner-friendly, but not functionally limited.

 During the development of Discordia, I discovered that a Luvit library had come before me: [luv-discord](https://github.com/sclark39/luv-discord).
-Like discord.lua, it was incomplete and had not been updated for months; however, its author has since contributed to Discordia.
+Like discord.lua, it was incomplete and had not been updated for months.
 So, here's an honorable mention to [sclark39](https://github.com/sclark39) for doing it first, and for contributing to Discordia.

 ### FAQs